Social Well-Being for Seniors: A Guide to Staying Connected and Making Friends

 3. Sign up for exercise classes.

 According to the World Health Organization, an elderly person should do at least 150 minutes of moderate aerobic exercise every week.1 Joining up with senior groups near you can be an easy way to meet that target and bond with new people at the same time.
-Plus, swimming, water aerobics, yoga, tai chi, and dance classes offer low-impact ways to boost your strength and flexibility, improve your balance, and prevent falls.
+Plus, swimming, water aerobics, dance, yoga, and tai chi classes offer low-impact ways to boost your strength and flexibility, improve your balance, and prevent falls.

 4. Organize a regular game night.